pymc-labs/pymc-marketing/docs/source/index.md

 beta_geo_model.fit()
 ```

-Once fitted, we can use the model to predict the number of future purchases for known customers, the probability that they are still alive, and get various visualizations plotted.
-See the Examples section for more on this.
+After fitting, we predict future purchasing behavior and churn probabilities.
+See the "How-to" section for detailed examples.

 ## 📞 Schedule a Free Consultation for MMM & CLV Strategy